-Revolution is the one constant thing in this world, there is a lot of changes going on with the health service claim policy to keep up with, electronic medical billing and coding help you to stay on the top of everything.
+Revolution is the one constant thing in this world.
+There are a lot of changes going on with the health service claim policy and to keep up with, electronic medical billing and coding help you to stay on the top of everything.

 Medical coding is the transformation of healthcare diagnosis, procedures, medical services, and equipment into universal medical alphanumeric codes by using CPT®, ICD-10-CM, and HCPCS Level II classification systems.

 Medical codes translate that documentation into standardized codes that tell payers the following information:

 - Medical necessity for treatments, services, or supplies the patient received.

 - Treatments, services, and supplies provided to the patient.

 - Any unusual circumstances or medical condition that affected those treatments and services.